Thermal Ionization for Short-Range Potentials: Fermi Golden Rule

 \section{Fermi Golden Rule}

 In this part we review the result \cite[Proposition 3.2]{merkli2} -- how the Fermi Golden Rule condition \ref{fgrc} implies the positivity of the commutator with $A_0$ -- and generalize it with the obvious modifications to the coupling considered in this paper.
+This will be used in \Autoref{sec:positivity} for the proof of positivity.

-First we state some elementary properties of the conjugation operator $A_0$. \begin{lemma} The operator
+First we state some elementary properties of the conjugate operator $A_0$, which was introduced in \Autoref{subsec:main proof}.
+In the following we use the symbols as defined in \Autoref{sec:model}. \begin{lemma} The operator

-is bounded, self-adjoint and $\ran A_0 \subseteq \Def(L_\lambda)$ for any $\lambda$ and $\epsilon > 0$. \end{lemma} \begin{proof} Note that $\Pi$ contains the projection to the vacuum subspace, so the creation operators are bounded and the annihilation operators vanish.
+is bounded, self-adjoint and $\ran A_0 \subseteq \Def(L_\lambda)$ for any $\lambda \in \IR$ and $\varepsilon > 0$. \end{lemma} \begin{proof} Note that $\Pi$ contains the projection to the vacuum subspace, so the creation operators yield bounded contributions and the annihilation operators vanish.
 Thus, the operator is indeed bounded and self-adjoint by construction.